jacquealope/full-watershed-per-pour-point/README.md

 12. Loop each HUC4 pour point Feature Class created:

     a.
 Create loop specific variables

     b.
 Identify HUC4 being run (by variables) and print

     c.
 IF this HUC4 has pour points (if not, exit loop)

       i.
 Grab a count of number of points in the specified HUC4

       ii.
 Find the Flow accumulation DEM, if exists (if not, exit loop)

       iii.
 If the FA dem exists, find the Flow Direction DEM, if exists (if not, exit loop)

+      iii.
+If the FA dem exists, find the Flow Direction DEM, if exists (if not, exit loop)

       iv.
 If the FD dem exists, select the first row in that HUC pour point Feature Class

     1. Create a point Feature Class out of that single point in the project FGDB